alibaba/hooks/packages/hooks/src/useDebounce/index.en-US.md

 <Tag lang="en-US" tags="ssr&crossPlatform"></Tag>

-A hook that handle the debounce value.
+A hook that deal with the debounced value.

 ## Examples